-R v A – Defending in highly complex multi-handed allegations of conspiracy to murder and kidnap (to be tried in 2021).
+R v A – Successful defence in challanging multi-handed allegations of conspiracy to murder and kidnap.
+News item here.

 R v H – Leading counsel for defendant charged with attempted murder in highly complex 11-handed trial.
 Justin’s client was the only defendant to be found not guilty of attempted murder despite not giving evidence and providing a no comment police interview.
 The volume of evidence in this case was so large that for the majority of the trial the prosecution had the benefit of leading counsel and two juniors.

 R v T – Successful defence of defendant charged with ‘horrific’ attempted murder.
 News item here.

 R v A – Unanimous not guilty verdicts on charges of kidnap, attempted GBH and ABH.
 Justin’s client was the only defendant to escape conviction on all charges despite not giving evidence, a no comment police interview, and agreed evidence that he had driven the victim to and from the scene of a brutal attack (news item here).

 R v S – Not guilty verdicts secured for defendant accused of being part of a machete wielding gang responsible for a series of robberies and the false imprisonment of a teenage girl for several hours.
 Justin secured not guilty verdicts on all counts following a successful half-time submission.
 Justin’s client was the only defendant to be acquitted of all charges (news item here).

 R v D – Not guilty verdict secured for 18 year-old charged with s.18 GBH, the jury returning a unanimous not guilty verdict in less than 20 minutes (news item here).

 R v G – Not guilty verdict secured for defendant accused of bottle attack and sexual assault (news item here).